zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Vanessa: How can that be when I don’t know what any  of the icons represent?

 Reza: Search me.
 Here’s one of the tech guys now.
-Y ou can ask him all your questions.
+You can ask him all your questions.

 Vanessa: I only have one.